No cancellation fees. No hassle. Book Now, stay relaxed. Read More

 Chobhar gorge is another name for the Manjushree gorge.
 Legend has it that Manjushree, who journeyed to Nepal to pray to the Swayambhu Flame and Goddess Gujeswari, struck this gorge.
 Manjushree is claimed to have traversed the lake's peaks three times before using his powerful sword to cut a large chasm in the southern hills, draining the suspension bridge that had been designed to span the gorge's two sides.
 Views from the bridge include the Hanjushree gorge, the neighboring Chobhar cave, and the Jal Binayak shrine.
 Manjushree Park is located close to Chobhar Gorge.
 It is named in honor of Manjushree, the wise person who chiseled out Chobhar Gorge to form the Kathmandu Valley.

 The Buddhist Pilgrimage Tour to Nepal is accessible at any time of year.
 The best seasons to visit Nepal are spring (April-May) and fall (September-November), when the weather is neither too hot nor too cold.
 Significant monsoon rains will make for a muddy adventure during the months of July-August.
-Flights to Jomsom are also prone to cancellation during the monsoon, and the peak of Muktinath will be quite chilly.
+Flights to Lubini are also prone to cancellation during the monsoon, and the peak of Pokhara will be quite chilly.

 We are easy to work with, versatile, and will meet all of your requirements.
 In addition, Accessible Adventures owns a hotel in Kathmandu where we can tailor rooms to your specific need.